RedZone908/Logos.Utility/ReadMe.md

 Neither this repository fork nor the original repository are under active development; the code is made available for reference only.

 Similar code by the authors of the original repository is available in [FaithlifeUtility](https://github.com/Faithlife/FaithlifeUtility).
-The new repository fulfills the goal of this fork (converison to .NET Standard), so this fork is no longer necessary.
+The original authors' new repository fulfills the goal of this fork (conversion to .NET Standard), so this fork is no longer necessary.

 [![Project Status: Abandoned – Initial development has started, but there has not yet been a stable, usable release; the project has been abandoned and the author(s) do not intend on continuing development.](https://www.repostatus.org/badges/latest/abandoned.svg)](https://www.repostatus.org/#abandoned)